Pataxó Hã-Ha-Hãe love poem

 → Poem the mirror ←

-Translation of the love poem into pataxo.
-The Pataxó Hã-Ha-Hãe is the Indigenous language (practically extinct) of Pataxó people in Bahia state, it has some resemblances with the maxakalí.
+Translation of the love poem into Pataxo.
+The Pataxó (Patoxó, Pataxi, Hã-Ha-Hãe, Patashó, Pataxó-Hãhaãi), is the Indigenous language of Pataxó people in Bahia state in Brazil; it has some resemblances with the maxakalí (patxôhã).

-The Pataxos are only 7,000 and their indigenous language is now replaced by Portuguese.
+The Pataxós are only 4,600, 2,800 Pataxó and 1,800 Hã-Ha-Hãe.
 Bahia, of which capital is Salvador, is one of the 26 states of Brazil and is located on the Atlantic coast in eastern Brazil.
 Brazil is a country of excessiveness between uninhabited and overcrowded areas, between modernity and indigenous areas.
 In the Amazon there are still some groups of Indians not a lot affected by civilization